Endesa Logo

 Endesa Emblem

-For the debut emblem, the developers chose a segmental serif typeface.
-The following variants use a typeface from the Sans Serif series – sans serif, smooth, with rounded edges (practically no corners).
+For the debut emblem, the developers chose a segmented serif font.
+In subsequent versions, a font from the Sans Serif series is used, smooth and rounded (almost without corners).

-The chosen color scheme is neutral – not bright, consisting of blue, gray, and white.
-But the first logo used only black and white.
-Now the colors are connected as a gradient transition.
+The color scheme is neutral, not bright, consisting of blue, gray, and white.
+But only black and white colors were used in the first logo.
+Now, the colors are combined in a gradient transition.

 Video